nishithpandey/NanoRaft/site-src/src/blog/2023-02-15-log-replication.md

 the leader to utilize the network better.
 It also enables followers to amortize the cost of disk writes.
 We elaborate this in the next section.

-MicroRaft implements the batching policy described in the Section 10.2.2 of the Raft dissertation.
+NanoRaft implements the batching policy described in the Section 10.2.2 of the Raft dissertation.
 After the leader Raft node sends an AppendEntriesRequest to a follower, it does not send another AppendEntriesRequest until the follower responds back.
 It can append new log entries into its local log in the